DFE-Digital/increasing-internet-access-design-history/app/posts/2020-11-27-rbs-ordering-chromebooks-for-multiple-domains.md

 ## The solution

-We have given TechSource a list of the RBs that manage schools with more than 1 domain and they have set the cap for those schools to 0.
+We’ve given TechSource the list of the RBs that manage schools with more than 1 domain and they have set the cap for those schools to 0.
 The RB can still place an order as normal, but the order will be processed manually by TechSource.
-If the order includes Chromebooks, TechSource will contact the RB by email to get the information on what emails.
+If an order by one of these RBs includes Chromebooks, TechSource will contact that RB by email for how many Chromebooks are set to which G Suite domain.

 These RBs will also see guidance in the ‘How to order’ section of the guidance.